lixinW/ship-hats-docs/subscription.md

 <details>
  <summary style="font-size:20px"><b>When do I get the final pricing for SHIP-HATS 2.0?  </b></summary><br>

 We will announce final pricing in March 2023.
-The final pricing will be applicable from April, 2023 onwards.
+The final pricing will be applicable from July, 2023 onwards.

 ?> All Public Officers can [**view pricing details on GSIB**](https://go.gov.sg/sh2indicative) (via link hosted on intranet).